Teen Tips Ltd The Old Candlemakers,

 This talk looks at how parents and carers can help children develop the healthy self-esteem which is so vital for protecting their mental health and preventing unhealthy risk-taking behaviours later in life.

-Motivating children & young people
+Motivating children and young people

 This talk looks at how parents and carers can motivate children and young people in ways which gives them the permission to succeed without the pressure to succeed.
 It looks at how to overcome resistance and to develop intrinsic motivation, create growth mindsets, and what to do if a child refuses to engage or cooperate.